Popular 21 others are looking at this right now

 2 Options From£6.99

-Asparagus 'Mondeo' is an all male hybrid that is suitable for both spring and autumn planting.
+Asparagus 'Mondeo' is an all male hybrid that is suitable for both spring planting.
 This versatile variety has created huge interest due to its impressive yields and quality, especially early in the season.
 The delicious spears have tight tips throughout the season, with excellent flavour and good disease resistance.
 Height: 150cm (59").
 Spread: 45cm (18").
 Supplied as 1 year old crowns.

 25 asparagus crowns (15060)